AJax2012/Dotnet-7-CQRS-Template/README.md

   <img alt="CQRS Onion" src="https://miro.medium.com/v2/resize:fit:1400/1*8eY3hTiNEWffynPPLqqZmw.jpeg" width="300" />
 </div>

 In this template, there is also a "Contracts" project, which contains the API model objects, including requests, responses, example requests/responses for Swagger, and other objects related to the Presentation layer.
+If you intend to make a client C# application or another presentation layer (example, gRPC project) that would use the objects in the Contracts folder, I would highly recommend publishing it as a nuget package so you can make all updates in one location.

 ## REPR Pattern Overview